Madera Sugar Pine Company: The Madera Flume and Trading Company (1878–1899)

 A Dolbeer single-spool donkey rig and logging crew near Nelder Grove in sometime after 1881.

 In 1878, the California Lumber Company underwent a major overhaul and was rebranded as the Madera Flume and Trading Company.
 This new entity expanded its operations by adding a four-mile narrow gauge railway connecting the Soquel Mill with the flume, facilitating the transport of timber from more remote locations.

 In the late 1880s, the Madera Flume and Lumber Company made history by being the first logging operation to swap traditional oxen teams for steam-powered donkey engines.
 These compact yet potent steam engines allowed loggers to cut and transport trees under any weather conditions, thereby boosting overall timber production throughout the year.

 A gravity tramway carries lumber to the Soquel log flume.

 In 1881, the company constructed the Soquel Mill and connected it to an extended log flume, positioned upstream from the original California Mill.
 The following year, they established a second mill near Nelder Grove.
 However, this new mill did not have a nearby water source, necessitating the use of a forest tramway to move the lumber to the flume.
 By then, the company had the capability to transport 100,000 board feet of finished lumber to Madera daily.

-In 1889, the company introduced Betsy, an early Shay locomotive.
+In 1889, the company introduced Betsy, a unique four wheeled, geared steam locomotive.
 She was the first of her kind to operate in the southern Sierra Nevada and represented a significant advancement in logging techniques and efficiency.
 The Visalia Weekly Delta reported on the innovation.

 Logging on the Madera Flume and Trading Company has been greatly facilitated this season by a new narrow-gauge (3-foot) railroad.
 Cars especially made for this purpose have done away with many [ox] teams in bringing lumber from the camps to the mill.
 Expenses at Madera and in the woods now exceed $15,000 per month – truly an enterprise of which any area might feel justly proud.

 Betsy had a unique design, with a small cab that required the engineer to also serve as the fireman.
 Despite this quirk, Betsy became one of the longest-serving Shay locomotives in the Sierra and remained in service through the 1930s.

 Before steam power, oxen teams were the only way to get felled logs to the mill.

 Betsy, the first locomotive in the southern Sierra, began operating in 1881.